 The goal of treatment is to relieve symptoms.

 - The underlying cause of the ulcer should be treated if it is known.

 - Gently cleaning your mouth and teeth may help relieve your symptoms.

-- Medicines that you rub directly on the ulcer such as antihistamines, antacids, and corticosteroids may help soothe discomfort.
+- Medicines that you rub directly on the ulcer.
+These include antihistamines, antacids, and corticosteroids that may help soothe discomfort.

 - Avoid hot or spicy foods until the ulcer is healed.

 The outcome varies depending on the cause of the ulcer.
 Many mouth ulcers are harmless and heal without treatment.

 Some types of cancer may first appear as a mouth ulcer that does not heal.